Naya Rivera: 2009–2011: Breakthrough with Glee

 After having her screen time and musical involvement increased in the second half of the first season, Rivera was promoted to series regular as of the beginning of the second season, something said to be earned because her "magnetism on screen was undeniable".
 She was given her first solo in the fifth episode of season two, "The Rocky Horror Glee Show", and performed several others as the season progressed.
 During the second season, Rivera's role in the show was radically changed when it was revealed that her character was a lesbian.
 Rivera portrayed Santana struggling to come to terms with her sexuality, with her love for her best friend, and with her inability to come out of the closet.
 Rivera spoke about the development of this aspect of her character, saying that it was first thought up by the writers as a "funny little thing" for a quick punchline; the actress pushed for the sexuality and relationship to be taken seriously.
-She received favorable reviews for her performance, and is celebrated for the representation that Santana and her portrayal of the character provide: one feature on Rivera's legacy said that "in a landscape starved of representation, Santana was an oasis.
+She received favorable reviews for her performance, and is celebrated for the representation that Santana and her portrayal of the character provide, one feature on Rivera's legacy said that "in a landscape starved of representation, Santana was an oasis.
 A bold, well-rounded, hilarious woman of colour who was openly and unapologetically gay".
 In 2013, Santana's second season coming-out scene was described as "one of the hallmarks of the entire series".
-In relation to the show, Rivera was a guest mentor on The Glee Project's second season episode "Sexuality" and, in January 2011, appeared in a Funny or Die parody of "Nuthin' but a 'G' Thang", called "Nuthin' But a Glee Thang", which had been co-written by her Glee co-star Heather Morris.
+In relation to the show, Rivera was a guest mentor on The Glee Project's second season episode "Sexuality", and in January 2011, she appeared in a Funny or Die parody of "Nuthin' but a 'G' Thang", called "Nuthin' But a Glee Thang", which had been co-written by her Glee co-star Heather Morris.
 Rivera and Morris played girlfriends and ultimately wives on the show; Rivera said that the pair were comfortable filming intimate scenes, but that these became awkward because "all the guys wanted to visit the set".
-They remained close friends for the rest of Rivera's life.
+They remained close friends until Rivera's death.